agusprasetyobudi/docker-skeleton/readme.md

-# Welcome to Docker Compose Skeleton
+# Welcome to Docker Compose Skeleton PHP & NGINX

 The skeleton docker compose for development / production.
 You can customize for your own.